awsdocs/amazon-eks-user-guide/doc_source/fargate-logging.md

 `Kube_Meta_Cache_TTL` is the time Fluent Bit waits until it communicates with the API server for the latest metadata\.
 If `Kube_Meta_Cache_TTL` isn't specified, Amazon EKS Fargate appends a default value of 30 minutes to lessen the load on the API server\.

 **To ship Fluent Bit process logs to your account**
-You can ship Fluent Bit process logs to Amazon CloudWatch using the following `ConfigMap`\.
+You can optionally ship Fluent Bit process logs to Amazon CloudWatch using the following `ConfigMap`\.
 Replace `region-code` with the AWS Region that your cluster is in\.

 ```
 kind: ConfigMap